 Paul in Romans 10:9-10 doesn’t mean that a person is saved merely by public confession of his faith.
 The Bible teaches that “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast” (Ephesians 2:8-9).
 And Salvation is not effected by human effort.
 For it is a free gift, without money or price (Isaiah 55:1; John 4:14; 2 Corinthians 9:15; 1 John 5:11).
 Works are not a cause but an effect of salvation (Romans 3:31).
 Christians don’t do works to be saved but because they are saved.
 Works are the fruits of salvation.

 By referring to belief “with the heart,” Paul points that faith involves a full inward change.
-And this transformation of character results in justification and righteousness (Romans 3:22; 5:1).
+And this transformation of character results in sanctification (Romans 3:22; 5:1).
 The outward proof of the inward transformation is the confession of the mouth, the standing up for what is believed to be true.

 A willingness to confess Christ in word and actions has always been the acid test of true discipleship (Matthew 10:32; Luke 12:8; Revelation 3:5).
 Public confession does not save anyone it is simply the fruit of salvation.
 A good confession before the world, maintained to the end, will result in salvation (Revelation 2:10).